New York State Whistleblower Laws

-New York State has its own False Claims Act (NYS-FCA), which prohibits false claims against the state or local government.
-The Act prohibits all types of fraud including fraud in health care, government construction, prisons, housing and other industries.
-Notably, it also prohibits tax fraud where the violator's net income or sales exceeds $1 million per year and the amount of fraud exceeds $350,000.
+New York state has its own False Claims Act (NY FCA), which prohibits false claims against the state or local government.
+The act prohibits all types of fraud including fraud in health care, government construction, prisons, housing and other industries.
+Notably, it also prohibits tax fraud where the violator’s net income or sales exceeds $1 million per year and the amount of fraud exceeds $350,000.
 The law covers a false claim that deprives the state or any local government of money by demanding payment from or avoiding payment to the government.

-A relator may receive up to 30% of the award if the government does not intervene in the case or 25% of the award where the government does intervene.
+A relator may receive up to 30 percent of the award if the government does not intervene in the case or 25 percent of the award where the government does intervene.
 A relator who was involved in the fraud may have his award reduced or eliminated.
 A relator criminally convicted in connection with the fraud must be dismissed from the suit and may not receive any award.

 A relator who is retaliated against may be entitled to double back pay plus interest, reinstatement (return to the job), compensation for “special damages” and attorneys’ fees and costs.

-The NYS-FCA has a 6 year statute of limitations that runs from the date of the violation or 3 year statute of limitations from the time the government knew or should have known about facts material to the violation.
+The NY FCA has a six-year statute of limitations that runs from the date of the violation or three-year statute of limitations from the time the government knew or should have known about facts material to the violation.
 In no event may a claim be brought more than 10 years after the violation.

 Under New York Labor Law § 740, public and private employers cannot retaliate against employees who:

 - Disclose or threaten to disclose activities, policies or practices that violate laws or regulations which present a substantial and specific danger to the public health or safety or which constitute health care fraud

 - Provide information to or testify before a public body that is conducting an investigation; hearing or inquiry into any violation of law; rule or regulation by the employer; or object to or refuse to participate in an activity; policy or practice that is in violation of a law; rule or regulation